ZhangTianhao1993/ComBat-Centiloid/README.md

 ## Citation
 If you use this code in your research, please cite the following paper:

-Zhang Tianhao, Nie Binbin, Shan Baoci.
-ComBat-Centiloid: A Calibration-Free Method for Quantifying Centiloid Values in Amyloid PET Imaging.
+Zhang T, Nie B, Shan B. ComBat-Centiloid: A Calibration-Free Method for Quantifying Centiloid Values in Amyloid PET Imaging.
 Brain Science Advances.
-2025
+2025;11(2). doi:10.26599/BSA.2024.9050034
 ## Author
 Zhang Tianhao
 December 2, 2024